 - Enforce Google SafeSearch

-Net Nanny is one of the top parental control programs I tested for iPhones and iPads.
+Net Nanny is one of the top parental control apps I tested for iPhones and iPads.
 It made managing the amount of screen time for my kids really easy.
 It has two options, setting up a daily limit or a schedule, which breaks the day up into 15-minute segments.
-There is no option to put a time limit on each app, due to Apple’s guidelines.
+There is no option to put a time limit on each app due to Apple’s guidelines.

 The web filter, which works with Safari, has 15 customizable categories.
 Not only that, but I was also able to create my own filters by adding words or phrases that I wanted Net Nanny to detect and alert me when used.
-There is also the option to allow or block specific websites or apps, which can be helpful if you want to prevent your kids from using them, even if it wouldn’t be blocked by the general filter.
+There is also the option to allow or block specific websites or apps.
+This is helpful if you want to prevent your kids from using them, even if the general filter wouldn’t block them.

 The YouTube Monitoring feature needs to be improved for it to have any real value.
 A lot of the videos that my kids watched on the iPad didn’t show up on the Family Feed timeline.
 However, It enforces YouTube parental controls, which blocks inappropriate searches and videos.